openstack/nova/api-guide/source/server_concepts.rst

    listed in an 'ACTIVE' state forever.

-   Evacuate is a work around for this that lets an administrator forceably rebuild these zombie servers on another node.
+   Evacuate is a work around for this that lets an administrator forcibly rebuild these servers on another node.
 It makes no guarantees that the host was actually down, so fencing is left as an exercise to the deployer.